TRECpro/ninja_rmm_scripts/README.md

 * All scripts should be added as a "Scheduled Action" within NinjaRMM and ran on an on-demand, immediately, or scheduled basis.
 * Scripts may include "comments" to provide more in depth information.
 * All scripts should be ran as SYSTEM within NinjaRMM to assure they do not interfere with the USER.
-* All scripts should be tested on NON-PRODUCTION systems before added to Ninja.
+* All scripts should be tested on NON-PRODUCTION systems before added to NinjaRMM.
 * Check All scripts for variables and customizations.